Nutrition During and After Cancer Treatment

 Preventing Dehydration During Cancer Treatment

 Cancer treatments can lead to dehydration in some cases.
-Water is essential to proper functioning of the body so it is important that patients try to maintain hydration.
+Water is essential for the body to function properly, so patients should try to maintain hydration.
 This article provides tips to avoid dehydration and ways to increase your fluid intake.

 Low Fiber Diet for Diarrhea